Find circles using circular Hough transform

 |The circular objects are darker than the background.|

-Computation method is the technique used to compute the accumulator
+Computation method used to compute the accumulator array, specified as one of the values in the table.

-Sensitivity factor is the sensitivity for the circular Hough transform accumulator array,
+Sensitivity factor for the circular Hough transform accumulator array, specified

-and a number in the range [0,1].
+as a number in the range [0, 1].
 As you increase the sensitivity factor,

 imfindcircles detects more circular objects, including weak and